What is Buddhism ?

 The Karma Kagyu lineage belongs to one of the four major schools of Tibetan Buddhism.
 As a lineage of direct oral transmission, it especially treasures meditation and, through interaction with a qualified teacher, can bring about the full and direct experience of the nature of mind.

-The Karma Kagyu methods were taught by the historical Buddha Shakyamuni to his closest students.
-These methods were later passed on through the Indian Buddhist masters (Mahasiddhas) like Naropa and Maitripa, and the famous Tibetan accomplishers (yogis) Marpa and Milarepa who formed the lineage as a naturalistic lay-movement.
-Since the 12th century the successive conscious rebirths of the Karmapas have kept the teachings alive and powerful to the present day.
+The teachings and meditations we practice today were taught by the historical Buddha Shakyamuni to his closest students, and later passed on through the Indian Buddhist masters (Mahasiddhas) Tilopa and Naropa to the famous Tibetan accomplishers (yogis) Marpa, his student Milarepa, and his student Gampopa.
+Since then the the successive conscious rebirths of the Karmapas have kept the teachings alive and powerful to the present day.
 The Karmapas, from Gampopa’s student the 1st Karmapa Dusum Khyenpa in the 12th century, to the current 17th Karmapa Trinlay Thaye Dorje, have maintained the power and wisdom of the teachings for the benefit of all.

 Today, Buddhist teachers (tib.
 Lamas) such as H.H. the 17th Karmapa Thaye Dorje, Shamar Rinpoche, Sherab Gyaltsen Rinpoche and Jigme Rinpoche transmit this unbroken wisdom.
 They support the work in the Diamond Way centers around the world.